sifrr/sifrr/packages/browser/sifrr-template/README.md

 }
 ```

 - Since the changes in dom are per binding based, try to keep each binding as independent as possible.
-So, in future it will be easier to extract out the binding into a new component
+So, in future it will be easier to extract out the binding into a new component.

+- Order in which bindings are calculated is not fixed, so don't bet on it

 - use memo and oldvalue passing for max performance